|

 Specifically when does ^ mean "match start" and when does it mean "not the following" in regular expressions?
 From the Wikipedia article and other references, I've concluded it means the former a

-- regex - Regular Expression with wildcards to match any character . . .
+- regex - Regular Expression to find a string included between two . . .

 |